1,000+ Opportunities

 These associations have received STEP Grant funding: ABC Minnesota/North Dakota Chapter Associated General Contractors of ND Bismarck-Mandan Home Builders Association Central Dakota Safety Association Fargo-Moorhead Home Builders Association Minot Area Safety Association ND Association of Builders ND Association of Counties ND Construction Council ND Dental Assistants Association ND Firefighters Association ND Healthcare Association ND Hospital Association ND Motor Carriers Association ND Petroleum Council ND Safety Council North Central Safety Association Northern Occupational Safety & Health Association Northern Region Association of Safety Professionals SkillsUSA North Dakota South Central Safety Association Southwest Area Safety Association Tri-State Safety Association

-Based on current listing details, eligibility includes: North Dakota associations in good standing with the North Dakota Secretary of State for at least one year.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: North Dakota associations in good standing with the North Dakota Secretary of State for at least one year.
+Confirm the full requirements in the official notice before applying.